 - Limit their visit to the patient room or designated area they are visiting

-- Emergency Departments: One (1) adult support person is allowed to accompany the patient.
+- Emergency Departments: Two (2) adult support people are allowed in the emergency department.

 - End-of-Life Considerations: We are deeply committed to supporting the loved ones of patients in an end-of-life condition.
 We will work with a point person from each family to accommodate appropriate visitation in coordination with the medical provider.